AwalaApp/specs/rs001-ramf.md

 - All certificates MUST be valid per [Relaynet PKI](rs002-pki.md).
 - The signature MUST be valid according to the [CMS verification process](https://tools.ietf.org/html/rfc5652#section-5.6) and the specified signature algorithm.
 Additionally, the signature MUST be deemed invalid if the signature algorithm is unsupported or the hashing algorithm is unsupported.

-The purpose of the grace period in the date and TTL fields is to account for a potential clock drift.
+The purpose of the grace period in the date and TTL fields is to account for a potential clock drift in end user devices.

 ## Security Considerations